wolf4605/Moonlight-Nekos/Guides/Guides.md

 weight: 1000
 ---
 # 📚 Moonlight Nekos Guides

 ___
 Welcome to the **Guides** section of Moonlight Nekos!
 This is your ultimate hub for all the knowledge and strategies you need to excel in **Toram Online**.
 Explore our carefully curated content, designed to support players of all levels, from beginners to veterans.

-## 🗂 Table of Contents:
+## 🗂 Table of Contents

+___

 ### 1. Getting Started

 - Introduction to Toram Online
 - Creating Your First Character
 - Beginner Tips & Tricks

 ### 2. Class & Build Guides

 - Overview of Classes
 - Skill Build Recommendations
 - Advanced Build Optimization

+### 3. Land System

+- How to accquire a Land
+- Managing your Land
+- Food Buffs & How to Cook

+### 4. Pets

+- Overview of Pets
+- How to Accquire a Pet
+- Taking Care of Your Pet
+- Pet Attributes & Skills

+### 5. Leveling

+- Normal Leveling
+- Power Leveling
+- Pet Leveling

-### 3. Crafting & Professions
+### 6. Crafting & Professions

 - Crafting Basics
 - Gathering Resources Efficiently
 - Mastering Blacksmithing & Alchemy

-### 4. Boss Strategies
+### 7. Boss Strategies

 - Beginner-Friendly Bosses
 - Advanced Boss Mechanics
 - Farming Rare Drops

-### 5. Events & Seasonal Content

-   - Navigating Limited-Time Events

-   - Best Strategies for Seasonal Quests

-   - Reward Maximization Tips

-### 6. Economy & Trading
+### 7. Economy & Trading

 - Understanding the Market
 - Safe Trading Practices
 - Maximizing Profit Through Merchanting

-### 7. Community Contributions
+### 8. Community Contributions

 - User-Submitted Builds & Tips
 - Highlighted Guides from Nekos Members
 - How to Submit Your Own Guide

 ---

 **📖 Explore, Learn, and Grow!**

 Each section is filled with detailed articles, helpful images, and videos to ensure you have everything you need to succeed.
 Happy adventuring, and may the moonlight guide your path! 🌙